mrkkrj/TrianglePP/README.md

  - remove warnings

  - decouple tpp::Delaunay from the reviver::dpoint<> class

- - Add support for all options in constrained triangulations (Steiner point constraints, regions and boundary attributes)
+ - Add support for all options in constrained triangulations (Steiner point constraints, boundary attributes)
  - add support for saving Voronoi meshes in an .edge file
  - add support for saving triangulations as GLB files (Draco encoded?)